Bergamot Essential Oil: Benefits, Uses, and Blends

 Extracted from the zest of a citrus fruit named 'Citrus Bergamia,' bergamot oil is famous for its floral and citrusy aroma.
 The bergamot fruit tree is native to Southeast Asia, though it is now prevalent around Europe.
 Bergamot has been used for centuries for its complex flavor profile, though recent trends reflect its increasing expansion into the health and beauty markets.

-Component Breakdown of Bergamot Essential Oil
+Bergamot Essential Oil Benefits: Component Breakdown

 - Limonene: Limonene is derived from the peel of citrus fruits.
 One of the most common uses of limonene is as a solvent.
 It also has a strong citrus aroma, making it a common ingredient in many cosmetic fragrances.
 Research indicates limonene may have chemopreventive properties, though human trials are necessary in order to gain more concrete evidence.

 - Linalool: Linalool occurs naturally in the essence of many different plants.
 A number of hygiene products contain linalool, which makes sense as research shows it to possess antifungal properties.
 Linalool also appears on the US Environmental Protection Agency website as a natural pesticide.
 Additional studies indicate that linalool also has sedative properties, meaning it may be able to help lower stress levels and improve sleeping patterns.
+Linalool contributes a lot to the bergamot essential oil benefits.

 - Linalyl Acetate: Linalyl acetate is an acetate ester.
 It is derived from linalool and is both odorless and clear in color.
 You will commonly find this component in fragrances, soaps, and detergents.

 - Gamma-Terpinene: Gamma-terpinene is classified as a monoterpene, and it boasts a strong, lemony scent.
 You will often see it in use as a fragrance enhancer or a common preservative.
+Gamma-Terpinene is one of those components on which bergamot essential oil benefits are dependent on.

 - Sabinene: Research done on sabinene indicates it is a significantly effective anti-inflammatory agent.

-Bergamot Essential Oil for Wholesale Use
+Bergamot Essential Oil Uses: For Wholesale Purposes

 Here at VINEVIDA, we like to put emphasis on the three S's – sourcing, standards, and science.
 This is why we are able to offer high-quality, intensely aromatic oils.
 In addition to premium products, VINEVIDA also offers some of the most competitive pricing on the market.
 Whether you are an individual consumer or a retail marketer, we can offer you customizable packages.
 This allows you to choose which quantity you prefer to purchase.
 Our sizes range from a 10mL bottle to 396 lbs/50-gallon drums, with discounts in pricing offered when purchasing bulk bergamot essential oil.

+Skin care is one of the most significant bergamot essential oil uses.
 Studies show promising results in terms of using bergamot oil for both the skin and hair.
 It appears to be able to help reduce symptoms of psoriasis and increase collagen levels, though it is necessary for more human trials to reinforce these results.
 Regardless of bergamot essential oil benefits for skin, there is no denying that the fragrant, floral aroma of this oil is a great addition to any beauty product.
 A few examples are:

 - Bath Salts